 About eight years ago, I began my second love, which was writing.
 In 1988, I had my first article published in Instructor Magazine, a periodical for teachers.
-It would be many years before I returned to the keyboard again.
+It would be many years before I returned to the keyboard.
 My twins inspired me to write again, and stories about them have appeared in three different books about raising twins.

 I began my Girl Scout blog as a mission to help others.
 It tied in my love of teaching with my love of writing.
 As time passed, other leaders began to email me all kinds of questions about how to run a meeting or how to plan activities.
-Over time, I saw a pattern of questions coming, primarily from brand new Daisy Girl Scout leaders.
-I also remembered the challenges I faced as a new leader, as well as the other newbies who were at our monthly Council meeting.
+Over time, I saw a pattern of questions coming, primarily from brand new Girl Scout Daisy leaders.
+I also remembered the challenges I faced as a new leader, as well as the other newbies who were at our monthly Council meetings.